 - 1 teaspoon ground black pepper

 - Heat the lard over high heat in a large skillet; I use a cast iron frying pan.
-Add the venison and chopped onion, spreading it out in an even layer.
+Add the venison, spreading it out in an even layer.
 Salt it well.
 Sear this without touching for 2 to 3 minutes.
 Then stir well and sear some more.
-You want the meat and onions to get legitimate browning, not just turning gray.
+You want the meat to get legitimate browning, not just turning gray.
 Sometimes this takes 10 minutes or so.

 - Add all the remaining ingredients and stir to combine.
-Turn the heat down to medium and let this simmer for maybe 5 to 10 minutes.
-Add salt and dried chiles to taste.
+Turn the heat down to medium and let this simmer for maybe 5 to 10 minutes, until it is as soupy or as dry as you like.